DannyAtal/Fine_Tuning/README.md

 ### Notes
 If you are using a local dataset, provide the appropriate sample key associated with the dataset.
 For example, use "input" as the sample key for our dataset example.

-Feel free to reach out for any clarifications or assistance.
-Happy training!
+And Remember Training Efficient Training is Training with Cnvrg, Feel free to reach out for any clarifications or assistance Dani.atalla@cnvrg.io .
+Happy Cnvrging!